KarnellSchultz/typetypetype/README.md

 ## Needs fixin'

+- Style the start button
 - Add footer
 - Add header
+- text contrast. hard to read text.

+## fixed

 - Clicking start button should focus the input
+- bug - when the line changes the focus word in at index 1 instead of zero
+-
 ## Getting Started

 First, run the development server: